travisallen6/basecamp-mentor-handbook/README.md

 ### Scheduling Meetings
 * A Basecamp Calendar can be viewed [here](https://calendar.google.com/calendar/b/3?cid=YmFzZWNhbXBAZGV2bW91bnRhLmlu).
 Students will sign up up for Basecamp meetings at this [Calendly link](https://calendly.com/basecamp-meeting/basecamp-one-on-one) and the meeting will then show on the shared Calendar

-These are just a few that are the most popular but feel free to use other tools to run your meetings.

 ## Goals

 The main goals for Basecamp meetings are as follows: